 The Common Experience of Racial Microaggressions

-- When a White couple (man and women) passes a Black man on the sidewalk, the woman automatically clutches her purse more tightly, while the White man checks for his wallet in the back pocket.
-(Hidden Message: Blacks are prone to crime and up to no good.)
+- When a white couple (man and woman) passes a black man on the sidewalk, the woman automatically clutches her purse more tightly, while the white man checks for his wallet in the back pocket.
+(Hidden message: Blacks are prone to crime and up to no good.)

 - Police stop a Latino male driver for no apparent reason but to subtly check his driver's license to determine immigration status.
 (Hidden message: Latinas/os are illegal aliens.)

-In our 8-year research at Teachers College, Columbia University, we have found that these racial microaggressions may on the surface, appear like a compliment or seem quite innocent and harmless, but nevertheless, they contain what we call demeaning meta-communications or hidden messages.
+In our eight-year research at Teachers College, Columbia University, we have found that these racial microaggressions may, on the surface, appear like a compliment or seem quite innocent and harmless, but nevertheless, they contain what we call demeaning meta-communications or hidden messages.

 What Are Racial Microaggressions?